-I have been an investor for two years now and here I share my Peer to Peer Lending advantages and disadvantages with you 🙂
+I have been an investor in P2P lending for two years now and here I share my Peer to Peer Lending advantages and disadvantages with you 🙂

 First a summary…